 Career Timeline towards becoming an Osteopath

 Pre-college, speak with your tutor to create an academic plan.
-The following are intended to provide a guide to offer levels to study osteopathy at BCOM:
+The following are intended to provide a guide to offer levels to study osteopathy at BCOM and ESO:

 5 x GCSEs including a minimum grade C in English, Maths and Science or a minimum Grade 4 (standard pass) in these subjects as well as:

 Grades BBC from 3 x A-levels to include 2 science subjects (we accept Biology, Physical Education, Psychology, Sport Science as sciences).
 General Studies is not accepted.

 Grades: DDM – Must be Health, Science or Sports related and include relevant science modules.